Understanding Curricular Practical Training (CPT)

 - If you are a student considering volunteering or engaging in unpaid internships at Northeastern or a staff/faculty looking to hire a volunteer or unpaid intern, please review this guidance from Northeastern’s University Office of General Counsel.

-Please note that non-curricular based on-campus activities (commonly referred to as “on-campus employment”) do not require CPT authorization.
+Non-curricular based on-campus activities (commonly referred to as “on-campus employment”) do not require CPT authorization.
+If you have any questions about how this applies to you, please contact OGS.

 In order to be eligible for CPT, students must meet all of the following requirements:

-- Must comply with all college academic and enrollment eligibility requirements and policies for any experiential activities, including every co-op, internship, practicum, clinical rotation, corporate residency, experiential PhD, or other experiential learning opportunity, whether the activity takes place on-campus or off-campus.
+- Comply with all college academic and enrollment eligibility requirements and policies for any experiential activities, including every co-op, internship, practicum, clinical rotation, corporate residency, experiential PhD, or other experiential learning opportunity, whether the activity takes place on-campus or off-campus.

 - For students in graduate-level programs that require immediate participation in experiential learning for program completion.